ABigJuicyBurger/CapstoneProject/JobCompass/learningnotes.md

   - for practice ill seet up the DB with the route anyways for users
   - for guest maybe just have a local user with their state as is?

+  March 25

+  - set up guest user
+    \_ with a state variable, set a guest object and have it live in app
+    \_ now push it to the saved jobs page

+  March 26

+  - so guest user is set up and is routed to saved jobs
+  - Link from header takes to guest saved, or user saved and changes URL
+  - next is to route the job card save button to save the title of the job; links to the job card